 The Uniform Monday Holiday Act, passed by Congress in 1968, requires a few federal holidays to occur on specific Mondays each year; for example, Presidents Day was moved to the third Monday in February,

 while Labor Day was moved to the last Monday in May.
 According to TIME, Independence Day was also supposed to be moved to a Monday, but the Labor Day date was too significant to be sacrificed for the sake of uniformity.

 According to Jennifer Mittelstadt, a history professor at Rutgers University, the legislation was primarily enacted because the government believed that regular three-day weekends for workers across the country would boost the travel industry.

 “Travel organizations had been pushing for three-day weekends like this since the 1950s, and they finally got the employee unions on board, as well as the federal employee unions, because there was a fair amount of agreement that it’d be good for business,” Mittelstadt told TIME.

 The Uniform Monday Holiday Act was enacted in 1971, and we’ve been celebrating Memorial Day on a Monday since then.

-WHAT IS THE PURPOSE OF MEMORIAL DAY AS A HOLIDAY?
+WHAT IS THE PURPOSE OF Labor Day AS A HOLIDAY?

 By the end of the American Civil War in 1865, every corner of the country had suffered devastating losses, and memorials to fallen soldiers began to spring up in individual communities.
 General John A.